20n/act/README.md

 * Those who want the data (biologists, maybe?): Use login:pass as public:preview at [Bioreachables Preview](https://preview.bioreachables.com/).
 Due to limitations we can only make a preview version available for public use.
 If you'd like the full version [please contact us](mailto:info@20n.com).
 * Those who want the code (softwarers, maybe?): Checkout the repo and follow [Instructions to run](https://github.com/20n/act/tree/master/wikiServices#1-wiki-content-generation)

-Components of 20n/act:
+Components of 20n/act
 ===

-* Predictor stack.
+#### Predictor stack
 Answers _"what DNA do I insert if I want to make my chemical?"_

   |   | Module | Achieves |
   |---|---|---|